 Absolutely.
 100 percent.

-It takes no time at all.
-You simply sign up with the link below, which takes about 3 minutes.
-Then, you allow them access to your bank and credit cards and give them permission to find fees and negotiate on your behalf.
+It takes no time at all to set up an account and get Cushion to work for you.
+All you have to do is simply sign up with the link below, which takes less than five minutes.
+Then, you give them access to your bank and credit cards and allow them permission to find fees and contact your bank to negotiate a refund on your behalf.